mspaintmsi/superUser/msvc/ucrt/README.md

 - Select the platform (_x64_ or _x86_).
 - Build the solution (menu _Build > Build Solution_, or press _Ctrl+Shift+B_).

-This creates `superUser32.exe` or `superUser64.exe` in the project directory (`msvc\ucrt`).
+This creates `superUser32.exe` or `superUser64.exe` in the solution directory (`msvc\ucrt`).